 Alma is the gateway village to experience Fundy National Park.
 If you’re looking for delicious and unpretentious seafood dining, some of the world’s best hiking and incredible ocean kayaking, put Alma at the top of your next road trip list.

-St. Martins is the original entrance to the Fundy Trail Parkway.
+St. Martins is the original entrance to the Fundy Trail Provincial Park.
 From the adventures of hiking, to the refreshing bay of Fundy water, to the freshest seafood, St. Martins comes fully equipped with excitement for all tastes.
 If you've never walked along the floor of a sea cave at low tide, St. Martins is your ticket to the most interesting view of ocean floor.

 Nothing sets the stage for how your trip is going to unfold quite like where you choose to rest your head for the night.
 There’s incredible and unique accommodations across the Fundy Coast to suit all tastes.
 It doesn’t matter if your idea of R&R includes a world-class spa or a simple tent, there’s a place in Fundy to buckle down for the night.